chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 The runtime complexity for this traversal is `O(b^d)`, where `b` is the average branching factor of the tree and `d` is the depth we specify.

 In each turn, we can play a maximum of 6 possible moves, so, the _upper bound_ of the branching factor in Ayòayò is 6.
-However, as the game progresses, fewer pits are left to play, so the average branching factor would be a little less than 6.
+However, as the game progresses, fewer pits are left to play.
+So the average branching factor would be a little less than 6.

 We also see that the runtime increases exponentially with the specified depth.